To explore data

 Future spending plans, not just past spending

-IATI makes it possible for donors to share their spending plans up to three years in advance.
+IATI makes it possible for donors to share their spending plans several years in advance.
 This means governments and organisations can better plan and coordinate resources.

 In addition to finances, IATI’s data standard allows organisations to share other useful information on their development and humanitarian activities.
 For example, IATI data can include precise location coordinates for projects, key documents, like country programme documents and any results achieved on the impact of the spending.

 By using IATI, government staff in developing countries can save time by accessing data from many donors online, all from one place.

 Many kinds of resources

 There are many types of resources and assistance used to address humanitarian crises and make progress in international development.
 A narrow definition gives an incomplete picture, so IATI includes data about many different kinds of resources flowing into developing countries - from foreign aid, charitable giving and private investments, to south-south co-operation and climate finance.

 Any organisation can publish their spending and activities to IATI.
 This helps developing country governments to discover many organisations operating in their country that were previously unknown to them.

 IATI encourages organisations to update their information at least quarterly, and allows for monthly or even daily updates.
 This helps to ensure that information is relevant and useful, which can be especially crucial in a humanitarian emergency.

 In the past, government staff in developing countries have had to spend a huge amount of time individually collecting information from every known donor.
 Using IATI allows them to access data from many donors online, all from one place.
 In addition, government staff can save time by automatically importing IATI data into their own financial management systems.